 Eating very few carbs is really trendy lately, with popular figures like Joe Rogan speaking favourably about ketogenic diets, and Jordan Peterson recently switching to an all-meat diet.
 But despite the growing popularity of ketogenic diets, there was little research investigating whether they’re any good for building muscle.
 That’s where this new study comes in.

 In this new study, they split up the participants into a ketogenic group and a higher-carb group.
-Both groups were put on a 4-day-per-week lifting program and instructed to eat in a calorie surplus, i.e., instructed to eat enough calories to gain weight.
+Both groups were put on a 4-day workout routine and instructed to eat in a calorie surplus, i.e., instructed to eat enough calories to gain weight.
 The ketogenic group lost 0.7 pounds of muscle, the high-carb group gained three pounds of muscle.
 Huge win for the carb group, right?
 Not so fast.

 There’s a ton of research proving how effective carbs are for building muscle, so it’s no surprise that the higher-carb group gained a bunch of muscle.
 What’s cool is that they even lost some fat while bulking up (which isn’t uncommon in these types of studies).
 The ketogenic group was more interesting.
 They lost muscle.
 And so the researchers concluded that ketogenic diets are not effective for bulking up.
 However, there’s a huge flaw here that completely undoes this finding—the ketogenic group wasn’t even able to get into a calorie surplus.

 It turns out that the ketogenic diet is so effective at getting people into a calorie deficit that even when the ketogenic participants were instructed to gain weight, they simply couldn’t.
 It sounds like a problem that many of us hardgainers can relate to!
 So if it were me, I’d say this study mainly shows that being in a calorie surplus (aka bulking) helps us build muscle.